-In the 21st century, preparing for success in college and beyond means leaning how to take full advantage of available technology.
+In the 21st century, preparing for success in college and beyond means learning how to take full advantage of available technology.
 Our Curricular Technology Program (CTP) teaches students how to use technology thoughtfully to communicate, solve problems, and think critically.
 With the Microsoft Surface Pro as the centerpiece, the CTP encompasses software, such as the note-taking program OneNote; Veracross, the school’s learning management system; and training, support, and innovation from our Acaedmic Technology Team.

 The Connected Classroom